 TUIO Application presets

-Application Presets exist to set All Applications exclusively to TUIO whereby gesture functionality is disabled.
+Application Presets exist to set All Applications exclusively to TUIO whereby gesture functionality is disabled at the highest level:

 You can also use the Preset option to set the Browser Group to work as a TUIO server within the web content UI element by switching to the 'Browser (TUIO)' configuration: